Course Reserves are unavailable until further notice.

 - Print and fill out the Course Reserves Request Form.
 Bring the form to the library along with your materials to be placed on reserve.
 The form should be filled out completely so that the material will be correctly entered into the Course Reserves Room for easy access.

 - The material will be placed on Course Reserves under the Instructor Name, Subject Code and Course Number.
-The instructor may specify the length of time the material is to be left on Course Reserves (if not specified the material will be removed at the end of the current semester).
-You may also specify how long the material may be checked out (In Library Use Only is generally 2, 3, or 4 hour use.
-If material is to be taken out of the library the loan period is generally Overnight, 3 days, or 1 week).
+The instructor may specify the length of time the material is to remain on Course Reserves (if not specified the material will be removed at the end of the Spring semester).
+Course Reserve items will be 'In Library Use Only' with a two (2) hour check out period.

 - To have materials removed from Course Reserves, please notify staff and allow 24-48 hours for materials to be properly withdrawn.

-Information regarding copyright and Fair Use can be found at MCCCD Office of General Counsel
+Information regarding copyright and Fair Use can be obtained from the MCCCD Office of General Counsel.